raul-izquierdo/english/to be finished/vocabulary/Time.md

 si volviera atrás en el tiempo = if I could go back in time `If I could go back in time, I would change many things` - `If I could go back in time, I would do things differently`

 ---

+después de eso
+    = after that `I finished my work, and after that, I went for a walk` - `I had lunch, and after that, I took a nap` = then ...